Pokémon the Series: Sun & Moon – Ultra Adventures: Home media releases

 Viz Media and Warner Home Video released the entire series on a single 5-disc boxset on DVD and Blu-ray in the United States on May 21, 2019.
-This is the first and so far, only complete Pokemon series to be released on the Blu-ray format in the United States, as the Indigo League boxset is missing the third volume.
+This is the first and so far, only complete Pokémon series to be released on the Blu-ray format in the United States, as the Indigo League boxset is missing the third volume.